Updated June 30, 2020

-Due to the imposition of wide-ranging international travel restrictions, the majority of media assignments will likely continue to be domestic-based for the immediate future.
+International travel restrictions remain in place and change frequently, meaning the majority of media assignments will likely continue to be domestic-based for the immediate future.
 All assignments are highly likely to change or be cancelled with little or no notice, due to a fast-moving and rapidly evolving situation throughout the world.

 Those who are planning to cover the COVID-19 pandemic should consider the following safety information:

 ● To minimize the risk of exposure, and wherever possible, phone or online interviews should continue to be carried out rather than in person